daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

     8e:	01 02       	muls	r16, r17

 Now looking at the ``ldi`` instructions we see that it loads the correct address, which is ``0x008e``.
-This is exactly the address on our label ``_offset_data``.
+This is exactly the address of our label ``_offset_data``.
 Note that the values are already multiplied by 2, thats because we are looking at a ``avr-elf32`` disassembly, where new addresses are twice the original addresses (foun in the ``.map`` file  produced by ``avrasm2``).

 With this offset adjustment, your assembly code can run with the C code and still make free use of flash memory for read/write data.

 Bonus
 =====

-Now that we can call code of the two languages and freely use flash memory to read/write data would be interesting to be able to declare new constants in C code and pass them to the Assembly code.
+Now that we can call code of the two languages and freely use flash memory to read/write data, would be interesting to be able to declare new constants in C code and pass them to the Assembly code.
 Thinking about a possible migration from Assembly to C, it is important to migrate gradually, and that includes constant definitions.
-Below we will see how to do both: Declare the in the C code a value that is saved in flash memory and pass it to the Assembly code as a function parameter and declare in the Assembly code a value that is saved in flash memory and pass it to the code C.
+Below we will see how to do both: Declare in the C code a value that is saved in flash memory and pass it to the Assembly code as a function parameter and declare in the Assembly code a value that is saved in flash memory and pass it to the code C.

 Declaring a value in C and passing it to Assembly